 Ayodhya is on the banks of the Saryu River and it is better known as the capital of Lord Rama’s kingdom.
 Ayodhya is also an Asthi Visarjan and pilgrimage spot with the rituals usually carried out at Bharat Kund alongside the Saryu.

 9. Siddhpur, Gujarat

 Allahabad in UP is also known as Prayag, one of the holiest pilgrimage destinations.
-It is also of prime importance for the ritual of Asthi Visarjan that is usually carried out at the spot of Triveni Sangam where the three holy rivers Ganga, Yamuna and Saraswati.
+It is also of prime importance for the ritual of Asthi Visarjan which is usually carried out at the spot of Triveni Sangam where the three holy rivers Ganga, Yamuna, and Saraswati are.
 Bathing here gives moksha.
-Immersing ashes of the deceased also gives their soul liberation and union with the Supreme Soul.
+Immersing the ashes of the deceased also gives their soul liberation and union with the Supreme Soul.